oracle-livelabs/goldengate/ggma-topologies/Bidirectional-replication-using-REST-API/bidirectional-data-replication-using-REST-API.md

 3. From the left-navigation pane, expand the list of Extracts and select the <b>EXTN</b> Extract.
 4. Click the <b>Statistics</b> option to view the report.

-## Task 4: View the Active Active Replicat Using Statistics for Oracle GoldenGate Processes
+## Task 4: View the Replicat Using Statistics for Oracle GoldenGate Processes

    To view the Standard Report based on sample data: